unipeer/chainlink-upi-adapter/README.md

 # PayPal External Adapter

 ## TODO
+* Update to use chainlink outgoin auth
+* DEVOPS: update upi-adapter production proxy use
 * Update to have collect request expire 10 minutes after

 * Have a scheduling mechanism for getting tx status if no callback